Skip to content

 Built with: Squarespace

-Weddings By Lisa Nicole’s page has an elegant vibe, containing image sliders to display some of the best works through appealing visuals.
+Weddings By Lisa Nicole’s page has an elegant vibe.
+It includes image sliders that showcase some of the best work through compelling visuals.

-This Squarespace photography example only has a header but no footer (it only says, “powered by Squarespace”).
+This Squarespace photography example has only a header and no footer (it only says, “powered by Squarespace”).

 Note: If you don’t feel like using a footer, don’t.
-But we recommend doing this only if you have a more basic website without too many pages.
+However, we recommend doing this only if you have a basic website with few pages.

-You will also enjoy these terrific wedding photography websites that we carefully curated.
+You will also enjoy these curated wedding photography websites.

 5. Mike Kelley